sean-bailey/webdriver_selector/README.md

 `force`: if a `randomDriver` is preferred, it will force checking every available driver until it either exhausts all available browsers and returns `None` or returns a viable driver.

 Attributes:

 `chosendriver` -- the chosen driver

-`force` -- whether or not to force getting a random driver `driver` -- the selenium webdriver data selected, defaults to `None` `availablefunctions` -- the list of tuples of available function names and their functions `finalfunctionstring` -- a human readable string of available functions to choose from `headless` -- Bool of either `True` or `False` which specifies if you'd like the browser to be headless or not, defaults to `True`
+`force` -- whether or not to force getting a random driver

+`driver` -- the selenium webdriver data selected, defaults to `None`

+`availablefunctions` -- the list of tuples of available function names and their functions

+`finalfunctionstring` -- a human readable string of available functions to choose from

+`headless` -- Bool of either `True` or `False` which specifies if you'd like the browser to be headless or not, defaults to `True`

+`incognito` -- Bool which specifies if you'd like to run the browser in incognito or private browsing mode, default `True`

+`random_useragent` -- Bool which specifies if you'd like to run the browser with a randomized useragent or keep the one for the selected browser, default `True`

 Examples: